-> as an artist and writer, i often find myself interweaving between cross-disciplinary dialogues that stem from movement, spatial, linguistic, verbal, and technological gestures. i am interested in how these processes can relate to shape-shifting our cognitive, emotive, bodily, and collective ways of being.
+> as an artist and writer, i often find myself interweaving cross-disciplinary dialogues that stem from movement, spatial, linguistic, verbal, and technological gestures. i am interested in how these processes can relate to shape-shifting our cognitive, emotive, bodily, and collective ways of being.

-coming from a mixed ancestry of Asian-European roots with gaps in between, i carry much gratitude for continuing to grow and learn as a guest on the unceded ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh peoples (north / vancouver).
+coming from a mixed ancestry of Asian-Acadian roots with gaps in between, i carry much gratitude for continuing to grow and learn as a guest on the unceded ancestral lands of the Musqueam, Squamish, and Tsleil-Waututh peoples (north / vancouver).